ngothiep2412/vegetable-shop/README.md

-# Vegetable Store (Java Web Application Development Assignment)
+# Vegetable Store

 ## 💡 Introduction

 The Vegetable Store specializes in providing fresh and clean vegetables every day, making it easy for customers to buy fresh vegetables in a hustle life.
-And more especially during this COVID 19 pandemic.

-## 👋 Background

-Individual Assignment for `Java Web Application Development (PRJ301)` subject at FPT University.

 ## ⚙️ Technology

 - Front End
   - `Bootstrap 5`
-  - `JSTL` - Standard Tag Library for JSP
+  - `JSTL`
 - Backend
-  - `Servlet` - Java programming language class that is used to extend the capabilities of servers
-  - `JDBC` - A Java API to connect and execute the query with the database
+  - `Servlet`
+  - `JDBC`
-  - `MS SQL` - A relational database management system developed by Microsoft
+  - `MS SQL`

-## 🏃‍♂️ How to run project
+## 📌 How to run project

-- To run this project, you should use Netbeans IDE (especially version 12.4) to run easily, another IDE like IntelliJ, Eclipse,...
+- To run this project, you should use Netbeans IDE to run easily, another IDE like IntelliJ, Eclipse,...
 You need to find the way to config this project before using.
 - After import project to IDE, please import `JSTL Library` and `external library` from `lib` folder.
 - At `src\java\sendemail\SendEmail.java` file, you need to change this code into your email and password to use `Send Email function`.